cfrg/draft-irtf-cfrg-randomness-improvements/draft-cremers-cfrg-randomness-improvements.md

 The approach described herein replaces the NAXOS hash with a keyed hash, or pseudorandom function (PRF), where the key is derived from raw entropy output and a private key signature.
-Implementations SHOULD apply this technique when indirect access to a private key is available and CSPRNG randomness guarantees are dubious.
+Implementations SHOULD apply this technique when indirect access to a private key is available and CSPRNG randomness guarantees are dubious, or to provide stronger guarantees about possible future issues with the randomness.

 # Randomness Wrapper